How to Use a Shop Vac for Water

 A wet/dry shop vacuum is indispensable around the home.
 Despite the name, a shop vacuum's utility extends far beyond the workshop since it tackles messes that ordinary household vacuums cannot handle.
+For example, you can use a shop vac for water removal.

 A shop vacuum's ability to suck up water saves you from using towels to soak up water on the floor or trying to squeegee it away.
 A shop vacuum even acts as a pump to remove larger quantities of water standing in a tub, shower, pool, aquarium, or garden pond.
+Before using your shop vac for water removal, make sure the model you have is equipped to vacuum up liquids.

 An Overview of Using a Wet/Dry Vacuum With Water